bilias/rqwatch/docs/CONFIGURE.md

 ### Custom Maps
-Rqwatch also supports *Custom Maps* where definition and configuration is performed on the Rqwatch Web interface and is not hardcoded inside the code.
+Rqwatch also supports *Custom Maps* where definition and configuration is performed on the Web interface and is not hardcoded inside Rqwatch code.

-You still need to define those maps in Rspamd's `local.d/multimap.conf` in order to define the map type, score and enable download from Rqwatch API.
+You still need to define those maps in Rspamd's in order to define the map type, score and enable download from Rqwatch API.

 Let's take for example a custom map about Spam text found inside Body of emails:
 ```